 Soak, blend, strain! – DIY Vegan

 Any old blender will do, since the nuts or seeds are softened by the soaking.
 To strain the pulp from the liquid, use a fine-mesh sieve, cheesecloth, reusable mesh nut milk bag, or even panty hose.
+You can check out my post here on making oat milk with a reusable mesh nut milk bag.
 Here are some recipes to experiment with and a video from My New Roots for guidance:

 - Zero-Waste Almond and Quick (no soaking!)
 Cashew Milk from Greenify Me

 - The Ultimate Plant-Powerful Dairy-Free Milk Guide from Yum Universe

 - Seed Milk 4 Ways + step-by-step recipe video from Nest & Glow (Sunflower Seed, Pumpkin Seed Carrot, Cacao Hemp Chocolate, Sesame Seed Cinnamon)